ydb-platform/ydb-ansible/README.md

 ```

 # Install with separated networks
-It's possible to use separeted networks for YDB cluster:
+It's possible to use separated networks for YDB cluster:
 - front-end network - for communication between YDB clients and YDB cluster
 - back-end network - for inter-communications between YDB cluster nodes